Iran-based social media scheme impersonated press

 San Francisco (AFP)

-Facebook and Twitter on Tuesday said they shuttered accounts used in an Iran-based social media campaign to sway public opinion by impersonating reporters, politicians and others.
+Facebook and Twitter said Tuesday they shuttered accounts used in an Iran-based social media campaign to sway public opinion by impersonating reporters, politicians and others.

-Facebook removed 51 accounts, 36 pages and seven groups at the leading online social network, and another three accounts from Instagram after investigating a tip from internet security firm FireEye, according to head of cybersecurity policy Nathaniel Gleicher.
+Facebook removed 51 accounts, 36 pages and seven groups from the social network and another three from Instagram after investigating a tip from internet security firm FireEye, according to head of cybersecurity policy Nathaniel Gleicher.

-Twitter told AFP that it removed a network of 2,800 inauthentic accounts originating in Iran at the beginning of May, but was not privy to the FireEye findings made public on Tuesday.
+Twitter told AFP that it removed a network of 2,800 inauthentic accounts originating in Iran in early May, but was not privy to the FireEye findings made public Tuesday.

-"Our investigations into these accounts are ongoing," a Twitter spokeswoman told AFP, declining to discuss details until the analysis was finished.
+"Our investigations into these accounts are ongoing," a Twitter spokeswoman said, declining to discuss details until the analysis was finished.

 A network of English-language social media accounts misrepresenting who was behind them was evidently orchestrated to promote Iranian political interests, according to California-based FireEye.